 Quantum Computing Stocks Surge!
-What’s Behind This Unexpected Rally? - YaNoticias
+What’s Behind This Unexpected Rally? - YANoticias

 – Rigetti Computing: Known for its quantum processors, the company has been aggressively pursuing partnerships to scale its technology.

-– D-Wave Systems: Offers quantum annealers designed to tackle optimization problems, catering primarily to enterprise needs.
+– D-Wave Systems: Offers quantum annealers designed to tackle optimisation problems, catering primarily to enterprise needs.

 – IonQ: Focuses on trapped ion quantum computing technology, offering significant coherence times, which are crucial for complex calculations.